libmapper/libmapper/doc/tutorials/tutorial_java.md

     }

-For this function to be called when instance stealing is necessary, we need to register it for `Mapper.instanceEventListener.IN_OVERFLOW` events:
+For this function to be called when instance stealing is necessary, we need to register it for `Mapper.signal.instanceEvent.OVERFLOW` events:

     <sig>.setInstanceEventCallback( myHandler,
-                                    Mapper.instanceEventListener.IN_OVERFLOW );
+                                    Mapper.signal.instanceEvent.OVERFLOW );

 Publishing metadata